On this page

 Many ISOs and acquirers offer payment gateway services as part of their full-service package and charge a monthly fee.

-Most credit card processing providers will demand a minimum monthly service charge which is typically around £5-£25.
+Most credit card processing providers will demand a minimum monthly service charge which is typically around £20-£25.
+The MMSC only applies if your monthly transaction processing fees don’t meet the minimum amount.

-The more popular merchant account providers will manage PCI compliance on the merchant’s behalf.
-The charge for managing this is typically around £5 – £20 per month with additional costs for ASV scans.
+The more popular merchant account providers will manage PCI compliance on their merchant’s behalf.
+The charge for managing PCI compliance is typically around £5 – £20 per month with additional costs for ASV scans.

 The cost of PCI compliance will vary between what level your business is (between 1 and 4).
 Level 1 businesses will have the lowest PCI compliance costs.
 The largest businesses can expect to pay thousands per year.